Hamburger menu icon

 Use the slider to see how Sarah’s proteinuria and eGFR may change over time

-Graph modeling proteinuria progression over time, starting at biopsy Graph showing proteinuria level after two years Graph showing proteinuria progression at four years Graph showing proteinuria progression at six years
+Graph modeling proteinuria progression over time with and without intervention, starting at biopsy Graph showing proteinuria level with and without intervention, after two years Graph showing proteinuria progression with and without intervention, at four years Graph showing proteinuria with and without intervention, at six years

-Graph modeling proteinuria progression over time, starting at biopsy Graph showing proteinuria level after two years Graph showing proteinuria progression at four years Graph showing proteinuria progression at six years
+Graph modeling proteinuria progression over time with and without intervention, starting at biopsy Graph showing proteinuria level with and without intervention, after two years Graph showing proteinuria progression with and without intervention, at four years Graph showing proteinuria with and without intervention, at six years

-Graph modeling eGFR decline over time, starting at biopsy Graph showing eGFR after two years Graph showing eGFR after four years Graph showing eGFR after six years
+Graph modeling eGFR decline over time with and without intervention, starting at biopsy Graph showing eGFR with and without intervention, after two years Graph showing eGFR with and without intervention, after four years Graph showing eGFR with and without intervention, after six years

-Graph modeling eGFR decline over time, starting at biopsy Graph showing eGFR after two years Graph showing eGFR after four years Graph showing eGFR after six years
+Graph modeling eGFR decline over time with and without intervention, starting at biopsy Graph showing eGFR with and without intervention, after two years Graph showing eGFR with and without intervention, after four years Graph showing eGFR with and without intervention, after six years

 Slider shown at biopsy stage Slider shown at 2 years Slider shown at 4 years Slider shown at 6 years